Cheshakoneko/Calcifer_circ2MHC/README.md

 >-min   Minimum amino acid length for circRNA peptides (needs to be >= 4) (optional, default = 10)

 >-strand Strand of the read data (yes, no, reverse).
-Needed if read data is stranded, used for htseq-count.
+Needed if read data is stranded, used for htseq-count (default = "no")